Rails 8 Authentication Generator: What You Still Build

 When should you still pick Devise

 Devise remains a quick way to add features like confirmations, lockable, invitable, two-factor, and OmniAuth without coding them yourself.
-Rails 8’s generator is a starter that keeps your auth simple, understandable, and inline with modern Rails primitives.
-If you need confirmable, lockable, and OmniAuth on day one - and you’d rather configure a mature DSL than maintain those flows yourself - Devise can still be the faster path.
-The honest dividing line is invitations and 2FA: those are the rows in the comparison table where Devise saves you the most code.
+Rails 8's generator is a starter that keeps your auth simple, understandable, and inline with modern Rails primitives.
+If you need confirmable, lockable, and OmniAuth on day one - and you'd rather configure a mature DSL than maintain those flows yourself - Devise can still be the faster path.
+The real dividing line is invitations and 2FA: those are the rows in the comparison table where Devise saves you the most code.

 What I'd reach for on a new app

-The cost is real and worth naming: you write sign-up, email confirmation, and account lockout yourself.
+The cost is real: you write sign-up, email confirmation, and account lockout yourself.
 As this post shows, those are short, well-trodden pieces of code rather than research projects - but if your launch checklist needs confirmable, lockable, and invitable working this week, Devise will get you there with less typing.
 Pick the generator when control and a small dependency surface matter more than a head start on auxiliary features.
 Reach for Devise when you need those features more than you need to own the code.